 An airport sponsor may elect to use its own authorizing resolution.
-If the airport sponsor elects to do so, the resolution language required may be furnished by DOTD or the airport sponsor may download an example located on the DOTD website for adherence to the minimum required language.
+If the airport sponsor elects to do so, the resolution language required may be furnished by DOTD or the airport sponsor may download an example located on DOTD's website for adherence to the minimum required language.

 Sponsor State Agreement resolutions executed to authorize an award shall be dated within one (1) calendar year from the date of execution.
-Sponsor State Agreements must be fully executed within (12) calendar months of date transmitted from DOTD to airport sponsor.
+Sponsor State Agreements must be fully executed within (12) calendar months of the date that the agreement was transmitted from DOTD to the airport sponsor.